maksim-paskal/hcloud-k8s-ctl/README.md

 ## Create kubernetes cluster

-This will create 3 instance with 1 load balancer for kubernetes control plane and 1 kubernetes worker node,after successful installation cluster will have:
+This will create 3 instances with 1 load balancer for the kubernetes control plane and 1 kubernetes worker node,after successful installation the cluster will have:

 - [Kubernetes v1.24](https://github.com/kubernetes/kubernetes)
 - [Kubernetes Autoscaler](https://github.com/kubernetes/autoscaler)